 Hackathon Post

-HackHive 2026 At Ontario Tech University
+HackHive 2026 at Ontario Tech University

 HackHive 2026 was a chance to build quickly, think more carefully about accessibility, and work on a product idea that had a clear human reason to exist.
 Our team focused on AssistMe, a gaze-driven interface for communication and decision-making.